uzh-dqbm-cmi/lab-website/content/opportunity/masters-students/index.md

 ---
-title: Call for Masters Students
+title: We are looking for Masters Students!
 authors:
 - michaelkrauthammer
 tags: